nrwl/nx/docs/shared/guides/react-native.md

 When using React Native in Nx, you get the out-of-the-box support for TypeScript, Detox, and Jest.
 No need to configure anything: watch mode, source maps, and typings just work.

+{% callout type="warning" title="Symlinks for node_modules" %}
+Altought NX is based on the single node_modules principle, react native projects need a node_modules folder in the RN project directory itself.
+NX will create all the necessary symlinks when you first create the project, but when you clone the project from scratch, you could have some problems installing pods in your iOS project.
+In that case, you may need to force symlinks manually: see the [troubleshooting section](#troubleshooting) below for further details
+{% /callout %}

 ### Adding React Native to an Existing Workspace

 For existing Nx workspaces, install the `@nrwl/react-native` package to add React Native capabilities to it.